jwho85/meet/README.md

 SCENARIO 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY

-Given that events exist in a particular city
+Given that events exist in a particular city<br />
-When the user clicks on that city
+When the user clicks on that city<br />
 Then the app will display a chart with the number of upcoming events for that city